micziz/theterminalgame/readme.md

 ## What Is The Terminal Game

-The terminal game is an RPG bulit with no dependencies in the terminal.
+The terminal game is an RPG bulit with ZERO dependencies that you can play compleatly in the terminal!

 ## Installation